BIM2SIM/bim2sim/docs/831-add-documentation-for-pluginopenfoam/docs/_sources/user-guide/PluginOpenFOAM.md.txt

 ### What programs/tools to use for further analysis?
 The provided OpenFOAM case can be simulated using OpenFOAM/v2206 or newer versions.
-For visualizing CFD results, it is recommended to open them in Paraview through a .foam-file.
+For visualizing the generated meshes or evaluating CFD results, it is recommended to open them in Paraview through a .foam-file.